LamiaSristy/effective_recipe_crawler/README.md

-# effective_recipe_crawler
+# Effective Recipe Crawler

-This project is a web scraper/ web crawler, which takes a food recipe website and scrap its data to show the required recipes.
+This project is a web scraper/ web crawler, which takes a food recipe website and scrap its data to show the expected recipes.

 Here I used my favorite recipe blog 'https://natashaskitchen.com/' for making the crawler that searches for breakfast items that can be made within 5 minutes.
 But the results can be changed by changing the input fields.
 One can search for lunch, dinner, appetizer, or any special cuisine with little changes.